Colin-XKL/RSSmanX/README.md

 1. install requirements like `docker` and `docker-compose`
 2. clone this repository
-3. cd into the folder
+3. choose the version you want to use, `cd` into the folder
 4. edit `.env` file to set variables
 4. run `sudo docker-compose up -d`
 5. wait until the program done